pitosalas/cleancont/output/2022-04-13-how-to-set-up-the-ros-navigation-stack-on-a-robot-automatic-addison.md

 ---
 title: "How to Set Up the ROS Navigation Stack on a Robot – Automatic Addison"
-subtitle: "[ How to Set Up the ROS Navigation Stack on a Robot – Automatic Addison](https://automaticaddison.co..."
+subtitle: "How to Set Up the ROS Navigation Stack on a Robot – Automatic Addison"
 category: "249"
 tags: ["1503"]
 date: "2022-04-13"